pbour/geosocialgenerator/README.md

 ## Dependencies

-This project depends on the following Python package and spaitial graph generator:
+This project depends on the following Python package and spatial graph generator:

 - [NetworkX](https://networkx.github.io/): A Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.